GrumpyOldTroll/draft-ietf-mnat/draft-jholland-mboned-mnat.md

 If long polling and server push are both unavailable, MNAT clients may need to poll the server to monitor updates instead.
 This approach is likely to encounter delays in the detection of changes to mapping decisions within the MNAT service, but can be used as a last resort for providing multicast connectivity.

-### Egress Keys
+### Watcher Keys

-Egress nodes open a persistent connection to the MNAT service and request allocation of an egress key with the get-new-egress-key rpc.
+MNAT clients open a persistent connection to the MNAT service and request allocation of a watcher key with the get-new-watcher-key rpc.
-Egress keys are identifiers chosen by the MNAT service and communicated to egress nodes in the response to a successful get-new-egress-key rpc.
+Watcher keys are identifiers chosen by the MNAT service and communicated to client nodes in the response to a successful get-new-egress-key rpc.
-Egress keys SHOULD be based on a random value and unique per new key requested.
+Watcher keys SHOULD be based on a random value and unique per new key requested.

-Egress nodes provide their egress key when performing group management functions (join and leave operations).
+Egress nodes communicate an interest in global (S,G)s by posting updates to the egress-global-joined container under a watcher with id equal to their watcher-key.

+Ingress nodes communicate an interest in sets of global (S,G)s by providing a monitor object with a matching filter under a watcher with id equal to their watcher-key.

+Watcher-keys expire if the refresh-watcher-id rpc is not invoked within the refresh-period given in the response to the get-new-watcher-id rpc.

 TBD: better explanation about how the service times out egress nodes that don't refresh their egress key on schedule, and how egress nodes that reconnect can attempt to refresh the prior key they were using, but must request a new one on error.
 Probably define a state per egress key (e.g. active vs. recently expired vs. non-existant) for the MNAT service to maintain.